lordzuko/intent-classification/README.md

    2. Also, data management could take advantage of this field
 4. The `/intent` api does not check for the language.
 This could be problametic as our model currently only supports for 3 languages, whereas the tokenizer we are using can support 104 langauges.
 Not detecting the supported languages could lead to unforseen model performance issues.
 5. Data imbalance among intent classes is currently a bottlenect and upsampling needs to be down for low data classes.
 We can use translation and paraphrasing to tackle the data imbalance issues.
+6. Update Dockerfile to support GPU usage.
+7. `NannyML` installation has numpy version mismatch with the rest of the code, so it might create issues with building Docker image and has not been tested yet.
+However, given that it is not required during inference, I suggest install it in separate environment for testing for now.